 Photo © Nick Youngman, all rights reserved, used here with his kind permission.
 Thanks Nick!
 Do check out his Flickr photostream for plenty of other railway photographs!

-One last look before we move on:
+One last look before we pick some weeds from the bridge then move on:

 Here we're standing on the west side of the bridge, looking towards South Lynn junction (and the current Fen Line).
 You can carry on walking down here; the undergrowth will stop you reaching the main line (or being seen by trains thereon).
 This comes a little too close to trespassing for comfort, but I did it anyway.
 Keep going down here enough, preferably with a pair of garden secateurs, and you'll come across a very short section of track.

 2021 update: this short section of track is now overgrown and entirely inaccessible.

 Hey, let's get some very small teddy bears in the house!

 Tiny teddy waits for a train.
 Kiev 88 and Arsat 80mm f/2.8, 1/30 at about f/8, Kodak BW400CN.
 Note the double rail; this is a check rail, used on very sharp curves like this one to reduce the risk of derailment.